How do I find information about venture capital?

 - National Venture Capital Association represents U.S. venture capital community.
-In addition to a wealth of data on the VC industry, the website provides a number of resources helpful to entrepreneurs.
+In addition to a wealth of data on the VC industry, the website provides a number of resources helpful to entrepreneurs such as model legal documents.
 The website also offers free annual Venture Capital Yearbook.

 - A Beginner’s Guide to Venture Capital from MIT (Sloan School of Business) helps understand how the venture capital industry works and lists factors that entrepreneurs should consider before seeking venture funding.

-- The Growth Company Guide to Investors, Deal Structures, and Legal Strategies is a large reference text freely available online.
-It provides short descriptions of key topics such as joint ventures, windows, incubators, and venture capital [hyperlink will need to be changed to the hard copy in the library.
+- The Richardson's Growth Company Guide provides short descriptions of key topics such as joint ventures, windows, incubators, and venture capital.

 - SaaStr Annual -- includes hundreds of one-on-one and small group meetings with VCs.